An eradication time problem for the SIR model: Abstract

 \section{Abstract}

 We consider a susceptible, infected, and recovered infectious disease model which incorporates a vaccination rate.
 In particular, we study the problem of choosing the vaccination rate in order to reduce the number of infected individuals to a given threshold as quickly as possible.
 This is naturally a problem of time-optimal control.
-We characterize the optimal time as a solution of a Hamilton-Jacobi-Bellman equation and give necessary and sufficient conditions for a vaccination rate to be optimal.
+We interpret the optimal time as a solution of two dynamic programming equations and give necessary and sufficient conditions for a vaccination rate to be optimal.